 For more details on HTIB systems, sound bars, and components, see Surrounding Yourself with Sound.

 Where you plan to set up your system can dictate what you'll need.
-A large speaker system can overwhelm a small room.
+Large speakers can overwhelm a small room.
 And a sound bar won't be able to fill a large room with sound.

 Here are some equipment guidelines for room sizes and functions:

-Although the ideal may be to have a dedicated home theater room, this is not necessary to build a home theater system you'll really enjoy.
-Even the least expensive sound bar or HTIB system will sound far better than your TV speakers.
+While the ideal may be the dedicated home theater room, this is not at all necessary when putting together a home theater system you'll really enjoy.
+Even the least-expensive sound bar or HTIB system will sound far better than TV speakers do.